nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/template.md

 end
 ```

 # Custom Tags For {{site.product}}

 There are the special tags for {{site.product}}.
-You may use them in your templates.
+You may use them in your template files.

+Any value for parameters below is not allowd surrounding by `""`.

-tag name|description
+tag name|parameter|description
 :-|:-
-__setting_get|Returns values from user configuration files by some specific field names.
+setting_get|key name (multiple is ok by comma)|Returns values from user configuration files by some specific field names.
 This is the same as Nekonote::Setting.get.
-__env_get|Returns the value by a specific key_name.
-This is the same as Nekonote::Env.get.
+partial|relative path to file from template/partial (without .tpl)|Loads data from a specific template file.

 {% include doc-nav-link.html prev=site.data.document.contents.logger next=site.data.document.contents.static_file %}